10 Tips You Should Know about Cutting Tiles with a Grinder

 6. Maintain Steady Pressure

-As you cut, apply steady and even pressure on the grinder.
-Avoid forcing the blade into the tile; let the tool do the work.
-This will not only result in smoother cuts but also extend the life of your blade.
+While you cut, it's essential to apply consistent and even pressure on the grinder.
+Avoid pushing the blade aggressively into the tile; instead, allow the tool to do the work.
+This technique results in smoother cuts and prolongs the life of your blade.

 7. Don’t Cut Too Fast